norahellstadius/norahellstadius.github.io/README.md

 ### Room to improve: motivation for fine-tuning

 While the plant-other classifier achieves a high level of accuracy, there is still room for improvement.
-Currently, the model incorrectly classifies dirt as a plant, which suggests that it may be focusing too much on the background of the image rather than the low-level features that distinguish plants from other objects.
-To address this issue, we plan to fine-tune the model using non-plant images from the production dataset.
+At this stage the model incorrectly classified dirt as a plant, which suggests that it may be focusing too much on the background of the image rather than the low-level features that distinguish plants from other objects.
+To address this issue, we  to fine-tuned the model using non-plant images from the production dataset.

 <div style="text-align:center;">
   <img src="images/dirt.png" alt="Images classified in incorrectly by best performed model (v2)"/>